 Elevated Temperature Tensile Testing is a proven method of evaluating the behavior of materials under a combination of heat and tension.
 When performing an elevated temperature tensile test, the specimen is placed inside a furnace on our test carousel, which is capable of processing up to three specimens at a time.
 Our computer-controlled system heats the specimen to the required temperature, then allows it to soak.
 Next, the specimen is loaded into the test frame, where an extensometer in the latest design measures the strain on the specimen as the load is increased.

 Tensile testing generates data that is used to determine tensile strength, yield strength and ductility, as expressed by percent elongation or reduction in area.
 The tensile strength is defined as the maximum load divided by the original cross-sectional area of the test sample or the maximum tensile stress carried by the specimen.
 The yield strength is related to the load at which time permanent (plastic) deformation or yielding is observed to begin.
 The usual ductility measurements are elongation, defined as the strain at the point of fracture, and reduction in area at the point of fracture of the test sample.
 The highest stress achieved before the specimen breaks is typically recorded as the ”ultimate strength” or UTS in the results.

-These measurements are made after the test specimen is broken during the tension test by putting the test sample back together and comparing the original and final length to obtain elongation, and comparing the original cross section to the final cross section to obtain reduction in area.
+These measurements are calculated by the technician after the test specimen has broken.
+The test sample is put back together to measure the final length, then this measurement is compared to the pre-test or original length to obtain elongation.
+The original cross section measurement is also compared to the final cross section to obtain reduction in area.